-There's one question I seem to field from sales reps on a frequent basis, more than any other: What are your best cold calling tips to improve effectiveness?
+There’s one question I seem to field from sales reps on a frequent basis, more than any other: What are your best cold calling tips to improve effectiveness?
 And my response?
-I give more than simple cold calling tips, I suggest a 6 stage model to dramatically improve cold calls that I'm sharing below.
+I give more than simple pointers, I’m suggesting a 6 stage model to dramatically improve cold calls that I’m sharing below.

 The very thought of cold calling for many sales reps, fills them with dread and fear.
 Often, this fear stems from being concerned that they are an interruption to their prospect’s day.
 For others, it’s the anxiety that should they say the wrong thing or mess up their words, the call will nose dive.
 But cold calling is still very much alive and well.
 And when delivered with structure, thoughtfulness, and a sprinkling of humanization, you can exponentially increase win rates and conversions.

 One of the key reasons cold calls fail is that no sooner have you opened your mouth and delivered your ‘opening’, a huge alarm goes off in your prospect’s head that screams ‘WARNING: COLD CALL’.
 If you start your cold call by sounding like everybody else, then your prospects who are used to being cold-called upon will be ready to get you off the phone before you know it.

 Asking things like ‘Can I have a minute of your time?’ or ‘have I caught you at a good time?’ are openings that 95% of salespeople are using when cold calling.
 Prospects are tuned in to these openings, and so have their objections and put-offs rolling off their tongue straight off the bat.